tensor365/snow2dbt/README.md

 | `--description`       | Description of the table reversed                                                       |
 | `--auth_mode`         | Authentification mode used to handle connection to Snowflake                            |
 | `--leading_comma`     | Adding Leading Comma in front of each field                                             |

+### 4. Road Map

+## In development

+[] February 2024: adding the capability to reverse entire schema [] February/March 2024: adding the capability to generate SQL file by using Snowflake Lineage